TenzinDhonyoe/TenzinDhonyoe/README.md

 <h2>About me :</h2>

 - 🍎 I'm a third year **Biomedical Engineering** student at Toronto Metropolitan University,
-- 🩸 I'm the founder of **GlucoseAgents**, a design and research team focused on creating a non-invasive way to measure blood sugar levels, <b>
+- 🩸 I'm the founder of **GlucoSense**, a design and research team focused on creating a non-invasive way to measure blood sugar levels, <b>
 - 💻 I'm learning about **machine learning, signal analysis, and data manupilation**,<b>
 - ⚡  **Fun fact:** I can solve a rubiks cube under a minute<b>